Get started

 Understanding Hair Loss in Diabetes

-Before we blame diabetes entirely, it’s essential to understand how hair grows and what disrupts it.
-Hair goes through a life cycle:
+Before jumping to conclusions, it's important to understand how hair grows and what could disrupt this natural process.
+Hair growth follows a defined cycle:

-1. Anagen (Growth Phase): This is when your hair grows actively.
+• Anagen (Growth Phase): The phase when your hair is actively growing.

-3. Exogen (Shedding Phase): Old hair falls out to make room for new strands.
+• Exogen (Shedding Phase): Old hair falls out to make way for new growth.

-Here’s the kicker: People with type 2 diabetes are 50% more likely to experience hair loss than those without it.
-And it’s not just about thinning hair; diabetes can slow regrowth, leading to noticeable bald patches or reduced volume over time.
+When everything works as it should, your hair stays thick, healthy, and vibrant.
+However, diabetes, with its impact on blood sugar, hormones, and circulation, can throw a wrench into the process.
+Here’s the kicker: people with type 2 diabetes are 50% more likely to experience hair loss compared to those without it.
+It's not just about thinning hair; diabetes can also slow hair regrowth, leading to noticeable bald patches and reduced volume over time.

 What Causes Hair Loss in Type 2 Diabetes?